subtchallenge/virtual_ground_truth/readme.md

 # README #

-This repo provides data for the DARPA Subterranean Challenge Virtual Competition worlds, including:
+This repo provides point cloud data for the DARPA Subterranean Challenge Virtual Competition worlds.
+The tile meshes, as well as artifact and obstacle locations in each world, can be found on the [SubT Tech Repo](https://subtchallenge.world/openrobotics/fuel/collections/SubT%20Tech%20Repo).

-* ground truth data for Artifact types and locations

-* point clouds sampled from the virtual world meshes

 ### Files ###

-* Artifact_Ground_Truth.xlsx -- Spreadsheet listing each Artifact; its type; and x,y,z location in the relevant DARPA coordinate frame for each world.

-* data/_worldname_.pcd -- Point cloud sampled from the virtual world mesh, defined in the DARPA Cartesian coordinate frame.
+* data/_worldname_.pcd -- Point cloud sampled from each virtual world mesh, defined in the DARPA Cartesian coordinate frame.

 ### Course Visualization in RViz ###